On this page, you can find the main information about settling in at the dormitory for exchange and visiting students.

 - negative result of the test for COVID-19 by PCR (in Russian or English) made 3 days prior to the departure to Russia;

-More information about health insurance policies is provided here.
+More information about medical insurance policies is provided here.

-Should I have a medical check-up or stay on quarantine after arrival to the dormitory?
+Should I stay on quarantine after arrival to the dormitory?

 What documents should I sign after moving into the dormitory?